I'm a member

 Printer Friendly Version

 DESCRIPTIONEndothelial keratoplasty (EK), also referred to as posterior lamellar keratoplasty, is a form of corneal transplantation in which the diseased inner layer of the cornea, the endothelium, is replaced with healthy donor tissue.
-Specific techniques include Descemet’s stripping endothelial keratoplasty, Descemet’s stripping automated endothelial keratoplasty, or Descemet’s membrane endothelial keratoplasty.
+Specific techniques include Descemet stripping endothelial keratoplasty (DSEK), Descemet stripping automated endothelial keratoplasty (DSAEK), Descemet membrane endothelial keratoplasty (DMEK), and Descemet membrane automated endothelial keratoplasty (DMAEK).
+EK, and particularly DSEK, DSAEK, DMEK, and DMAEK, are becoming standard procedures.
+Femtosecond laser-assisted endothelial keratoplasty (FLEK) and femtosecond and excimer lasers-assisted endothelial keratoplasty (FELEK) have also been reported as alternatives to prepare the donor endothelium.

 A number of related techniques have been, or are being, developed to selectively replace the diseased endothelial layer.
-One of the first endothelial keratoplasty (EK) techniques was termed deep lamellar endothelial keratoplasty (DLEK), which used a smaller incision than PK, allowed more rapid visual rehabilitation, and reduced postoperative irregular astigmatism and suture complications.
+One of the first endothelial keratoplasty (EK) techniques was termed deep lamellar endothelial keratoplasty, which used a smaller incision than PK, allowed more rapid visual rehabilitation, and reduced postoperative irregular astigmatism and suture complications.
 Modified EK techniques include endothelial lamellar keratoplasty, endokeratoplasty, posterior corneal grafting, and microkeratome-assisted posterior keratoplasty.
-Most frequently used at this time are Descemet’s stripping endothelial keratoplasty (DSEK), which uses hand-dissected donor tissue, and Descemet’s stripping automated endothelial keratoplasty (DSAEK), which uses an automated microkeratome to assist in donor tissue dissection.
-These techniques include some donor stroma along with the endothelium and Descemet’s membrane, which results in a thickened stromal layer after transplantation.
-If the donor tissue comprises Descemet’s membrane and endothelium alone, the technique is known as Descemet’s membrane endothelial keratoplasty (DMEK).
+Most frequently used at this time are Descemet stripping endothelial keratoplasty (DSEK), which uses hand-dissected donor tissue, and Descemet stripping automated endothelial keratoplasty (DSAEK), which uses an automated microkeratome to assist in donor tissue dissection.
+These techniques include some donor stroma along with the endothelium and Descemet membrane, which results in a thickened stromal layer after transplantation.
+If the donor tissue comprises Descemet membrane and endothelium alone, the technique is known as Descemet membrane endothelial keratoplasty (DMEK).
 By eliminating the stroma on the donor tissue and possibly reducing stromal interface haze, DMEK is considered to be a potential improvement over DSEK/DSAEK.
+A variation of DMEK is Descemet membrane automated EK (DMAEK).
+DMAEK contains a stromal rim of tissue at the periphery of the DMEK graft to improve adherence and increase handling of the donor tissue.
+A laser may also be used for stripping in a procedure called femtosecond laser-assisted endothelial keratoplasty (FLEK) and femtosecond and excimer lasers-assisted endothelial keratoplasty (FELEK).

-EK involves removal of the diseased host endothelium and Descemet’s membrane with special instruments through a small peripheral incision.
-A donor tissue button is prepared from corneoscleral tissue after removing the anterior donor corneal stroma by hand (e.g., DSEK) or with the assistance of an automated microkeratome (e.g., DSAEK).
-Several microkeratomes have received clearance for marketing through the U.S. Food and Drug Administration (FDA) 510(k) process.
+EK involves removal of the diseased host endothelium and Descemet membrane with special instruments through a small peripheral incision.
+A donor tissue button is prepared from corneoscleral tissue after removing the anterior donor corneal stroma by hand (e.g., DSEK) or with the assistance of an automated microkeratome (e.g., DSAEK) or laser (FLEK or FELEK).
 Donor tissue preparation may be performed by the surgeon in the operating room, or by the eye bank and then transported to the operating room for final punch out of the donor tissue button.
 To minimize endothelial damage, the donor tissue must be carefully positioned in the anterior chamber.
 An air bubble is frequently used to center the donor tissue and facilitate adhesion between the stromal side of the donor lenticule and the host posterior corneal stroma.
 Repositioning of the donor tissue with application of another air bubble may be required in the first week if the donor tissue dislocates.
 The small corneal incision is closed with one or more sutures, and steroids or immunosuppressants may be provided either topically or orally to reduce the potential for graft rejection.
-Visual recovery following EK is typically achieved in 4-8 weeks, in comparison with the year or more that may be needed following PK.
+Visual recovery following EK is typically 4-8 weeks.

 Indications for Keratoprosthesis are discussed in a separate policy.

-POLICYEndothelial keratoplasty (Descemet’s stripping endothelial keratoplasty or Descemet’s stripping automated endothelial keratoplasty) may be considered medically necessary for the treatment of endothelial dysfunction, including but not limited to Fuchs’ endothelial dystrophy, aphakic and pseudophakic bullous keratopathy, and failure or rejection of a previous corneal transplant.
+POLICYEndothelial keratoplasty (Descemet stripping endothelial keratoplasty [DSEK], Descemet stripping automated endothelial keratoplasty [DSAEK], Descemet membrane endothelial keratoplasty [DMEK], or Descemet membrane automated endothelial keratoplasty [DMAEK]) may be considered medically necessary for the treatment of endothelial dysfunction, including but not limited to:

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.